TymeFly/eel/README.md

     $log.info( ${myValue-Not Set} )

-The [Result](#result) object will have a type of `text` and a value that either comes from the Symbols Table, or the literal Text _'Not Set'_.
+The [Result](#result) object will have a type of `text` and a value that either comes from the SymbolsTable, or the literal Text _'Not Set'_.
 The returned value will be written to the system log at INFO level.
 For example:

     [INFO ] com.github.tymefly.eel.log - Logged EEL Message: Not Set